 LNG supplies.
-The Group sells liquefied natural gas purchased primarily from its joint ventures Yamal LNG and Cryogas-Vysotsk on international markets under short- and long-term contracts at prices based on benchmark natural gas prices at the major natural gas hubs and benchmark crude oil prices.
-The Group sells liquefied natural gas produced at the small-scale LNG plant in the Chelyabinsk Region on domestic market under short-term contracts at prices depending on oil products prices on the domestic market.
+The Group sells liquefied natural gas purchased primarily from its joint ventures Yamal LNG and Cryogas-Vysotsk mainly on international markets under short- and long-term contracts at prices based on benchmark natural gas prices at the major natural gas hubs and benchmark crude oil prices.
+The Group sells liquefied natural gas produced at its small-scale LNG plant in the Chelyabinsk region mainly on the domestic market through its refueling complexes at prices depending on oil products prices on the domestic market.
 The Group's LNG purchase and sales contracts are not considered to meet the definition of a derivative and are not within the scope of IFRS 9, Financial Instruments.